BenjaminLoesch/pyosmo360/README.md

 ## Notes

-- The BLE protocol and command set are reverse-engineered/undocumented and may change with firmware updates.
+- The BLE protocol and commands may change with firmware updates.
 - Error handling and reconnection logic are intentionally minimal and may need to be hardened for production use.
 - Make sure Bluetooth is enabled and the camera is in a state where it is discoverable and accepts controller connections.